 Mistake 2: Underestimating operating expenses

-Especially in our market, older homes and weather extremes mean maintenance isn’t theoretical.
+Especially in our market, older homes and weather extremes mean maintenance is not theoretical.

-If your spreadsheet assumes near-zero repairs, you’re not underwriting—you’re daydreaming.
+If your spreadsheet assumes near-zero repairs, you are not underwriting.
+You are daydreaming, but with columns.

 Mistake 3: Treating rent as guaranteed